Iranian Revolution: International impact

-In February 1981, the Iranian Republic supported Hunger strikes in the H-Block of the HM Prison Maze by Irish Republicans including Bobby Sands.
+In February 1981, the Islamic Republic supported Hunger strikes in the H-Block of the HM Prison Maze by Irish Republicans including Bobby Sands.
 Following the death of Sands in May 1981, the street in Tehran the British Embassy is on was renamed from "Winston Churchill Street" to "Bobby Sands Street".
 The IRA saw the Iranian Revolution as aspirational, an example of mass action as a way to meet goals.
 Both the Iranian government and their opposition supported the hunger strikes, creating a competition for the favor of the IRA.
 The support by the government came after the UK sided with Iraq and Saddam Hussein in the Iran–Iraq war.
 Oppositional groups like Mojahedin-e-Khalq claimed solidarity with the hunger strike and connected their Marxist influences.
 The Iranian government, Iranian leftist groups, and the IRA saw Britain as a colonizing force in both regions.
 For a time, Mojahedin-e-Khalq and the Provisional Sinn Féin (the political arm of the Provisional IRA) had consistent contact.
 Contact ended in June 1981 after fear of offending the Iranian Government.

 The Islamic Republic changed the foreign policy of the Pahlavi dynasty by supporting third worldist movements like the anti-apartheid movement in South Africa.
 The Pahlavis and South Africa had relations dating back to when Reza Shah went there in exile.
 After the first Shah's ousting by the Soviets and British during World War II, he spent the remainder of his life in Johannesburg.
 Pre-revolution Iran provided 90% of South Africa's oil.
 After the revolution, Iran cut South Africa off from its oil supply and financially supported the African National Congress.
 This was part of the larger want by Khomeini to support the "downtrodden" of the world, including, non-aligned countries.
 In 1980, the ANC attended the "Gather of World Liberation" hosted in Tehran for the third worldist movement.
 In 2015, the International Relations and Cooperation minister of South Africa said of Iran, "The Islamic Republic stood by us during our darkest days, cutting ties with the apartheid regime.
 Your revolution was our revolution.
-You showed us that emancipation was possible, whatever the odds".
+You showed us that emancipation was possible, whatever the odds."
 A connection with the ANC continued even when tested during the apartheid era and the Iran–Iraq war.
 In 1985, Iran and South Africa traded weapons for oil.
 The belief in third-worldism seemed to have superseded the change in behavior by Iran.